pablofernandezbonnett/go-no-go/services/engine/README.md

 - `src/main/java/com/pmfb/gonogo/engine/report`: batch, weekly, trend, and ad-hoc output writing.
 - `ops-ui/`: engine-owned browser companion for operational workflows.

+## Candidate Profile Privacy Contract

+This project may use local candidate profiles for candidate-aware evaluation.

+Real candidate profiles are private local runtime inputs and must stay outside version control.

+They are operational projections used for offer evaluation and scoring, not the canonical candidate narrative source.

+If candidate-aware evaluation is needed, keep the runtime profile local and derive it from the private canonical candidate profile maintained outside this repository.

 ## Common Workflows

 - `./gradlew run --args="config validate"`: validate tracked config files.